espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 The Code
 ~~~~~~~~

-[sec:unified\_prov] The code for invoking the unified provisioning
+The code for invoking the unified provisioning through your firmware is
-through your firmware is shown below:
+shown below:

 .. code:: c